 If you have a chipped or abnormally shaped tooth, your dentist may recommend dental bonds to enhance your smile.
-Isaac Bar, DMD, and Tyler Smith, DMD, At Bar and Smith Dental, in the Upper East Side of New York City, offer expert dental bonds to repair and reshape your teeth for customized dental restoration.
+Isaac Bar, DMD, and Tyler Smith, DMD, At Bar and Smith Dental, in Kips Bay and the Upper East Side of New York City, offer expert dental bonds to repair and reshape your teeth for customized dental restoration.
 Call Bar and Smith Dental or make an appointment online today.

 Dental bonding is a method of repairing and restoring, chipped, decayed, unattractive teeth.
 The dentists at Bar and Smith Dental apply dental resin by hand to reshape your teeth for a completely customized restoration.
 Dental bonds are one of the quickest, most convenient, and most affordable methods of enhancing your smile.

 In most cases, the dentists at Bar and Smith Dental use dental bonds for cosmetic purposes.
 They can improve your smile by shaping and applying the resin to address:

 The dentists also use dental bonds for restorative purposes such as filling and covering cavity fillings and protecting the roots of teeth exposed by receding gums.

 Dental bonding is a relatively quick procedure.
 It’s painless, and the dentists at Bar and Smith Dental can complete the treatment in just 30 minutes.